PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/lists-properties.rst

 The button next to the property shows the lists that the object belongs to.
 You can click on the button to:

-* Add the object to other list.
+* Add the object to another list.
 * Remove the object from a list.

 .. image:: ../images/scene-editor-lists-prop-04122020.webp